 - Bad Dad – British comedy David Williams (Little Britain) is set to adapt his book for Netflix.

-- Ball and Chain – Dwayne Johnson and Emily Blunt superhero based on the 90s comic.
+- Ball and Chain – Dwayne Johnson and Emily Blunt star as superheroes in the movie based on the 90s comic.

 - Below – Thriller from David F. Sandberg.